HomePerformanceSubscribeSample SignalEducationCourseGamesContactLogin

 ← Back to Education

-Supply & Demand Zones, What They Are and Why They Work
+Supply and Demand Zones: What They Are and Why They Work

 HARUNA SALIFU8 MIN READFOUNDATIONS

-Every price move in forex begins with an imbalance between buyers and sellers.
-When a large institution places a massive buy order, price moves up, not because of news or sentiment, but because that order consumed all available supply at those price levels.
-What's left behind is a demand zone: a cluster of unfilled institutional orders waiting for price to return.
+Every meaningful price move in forex starts with an imbalance.
+When a large institution places a big buy order, price moves up, not because of headlines or sentiment,, but because that order consumed all the available supply at those levels.
+What gets left behind is a demand zone: a pocket of unfilled institutional orders sitting at that price, waiting for the market to return.

 Why Zones Work